-Climate change has already influenced the Bay of Biscay and Iberian Coast ecoregion.
+Climate change has already influenced the Bay of Biscay and the Iberian Coast ecoregion.
 Studies have shown that sea surface temperatures have increased.

 Upwelling intensity and river outflow off Galicia have been seen to affect the degree of synchrony (and stability) of the zooplankton community, which in turn is likely to impact upper trophic levels.

-The timing of the mackerel fishery has changed, showing an earlier peak of landings in the Cantabrian Sea.
+The timing of the mackerel (Scomber scombrus) fishery has changed, showing an earlier peak of landings in the Cantabrian Sea.
 This could reflect a change in the timing of migration in response to climate change effects on upwelling patterns.

 An increase in the richness of the demersal fish community, together with a western shift in the distribution of many species has been reported in the Cantabrian Sea and Galicia over the last three decades, along with a northwards distributional change of species previously distributed further south.
 New occurrences and distributional changes of fish in the Bay of Biscay are attributed to increasing temperatures.
 Examples include changes in the nursery areas of some flatfish and the increased occurrence of deep-water species previously found further south.
 In contrast, no major distributional trends in demersal fish communities have been observed along the Portuguese continental shelf and upper slope over the last 25 years.

-In the Gulf of Cadiz, the African coral Dendrophyllia laboreli has undergone an expansion in recent years; this has been attributed to increasing temperatures.
+In the Gulf of Cadiz, the African coral Dendrophyllia laboreli, has undergone an expansion in recent years; this has been attributed to increasing temperatures.
 From the single, isolated, individuals described in 2010, communities now exist in several rocky-bottom sites.

 A marked decrease in the physical condition of several small pelagic fish, including anchovy and sardine, has been noted in the Bay of Biscay since the mid-2000s.
-Studies are being conducted to assess the respective roles of density‑dependence, fishing, and climate change in this weakening of condition.
+Studies are being conducted to assess the respective roles of density dependence, fishing, and climate change in this weakening of condition.